 Over this time they managed to build around 3,000 buildings for a population that was believed to reach 100,000 people.

-As Tikal grew in size, so did its importance.
+As the city grew in size, so did its importance.
 It became a significant ceremonial, cultural and commercial centre within the Mayan empire.

-In the 9th century, the once bustling city of Tikal was abandoned.
+In the 9th century, the once bustling city was abandoned.
 Was it famine?
 Overpopulation?
 War?
-Theories abound but the collapse of Tikal remains a mystery to this day, making this place even more fascinating.
+Theories abound but the collapse of the city remains a mystery to this day, making this place even more fascinating.

 Thanks to incredible restoration, it’s easy to picture just how grand Tikal must have been in its heyday.